pflegetonung/LocalAid/README.md

-# Local Assist Volunteer App
+# LocalAid Volunteer App

 Description:

-Local Assist is a community-driven platform that connects people in need of local assistance with volunteers willing to lend a helping hand.
+LocalAid is a community-driven platform that connects people in need of local assistance with volunteers willing to lend a helping hand.
 Whether it’s delivering groceries, providing home repairs, or simply offering companionship, this app brings neighbors together to make a positive impact in their communities.

 With Local Assist, users can: